thinkonezero/docker-internet-speedtest-dashboard/README.md

 $ docker-compose up -d
 ```

+Once the containers have come up, navigate to [http://localhost:8888/sources/0/dashboards/1](http://localhost:8888/sources/0/dashboards/1) and to view your Speedtest Dashboard.

 ## Docker Compose
 Docker Compose is a tool to help orchestrate and run multi-container applications.
 It's used here to connect the requred Database, Dashboard and Speedtest Client containers to make everything work.
 They are described below: